 The shortage for residents in the "low income" and "very low income" categories have been particularly acute in Palo Alto.
 The grand jury noted that the city approved just 80 residences for these income categories between 2015 and 2019, which represents just 7% of its obligations under the Regional Housing Needs Allocation process.

 Project plans for 3001 El Camino Real show an S-shaped building with courtyards in the front and the back of the development.
-The building's height will not exceed 60 feet, according to the application, and it will provide a "pedestrian-scale environment in keeping with the adjacent neighborhood," the application states.
+The building's height would not exceed 60 feet, according to the application, and it would provide a "pedestrian-scale environment in keeping with the adjacent neighborhood," the application states.

-It will also provide 106 parking spaces in its garage through use of parking lifts as well a 142 bicycle parking spaces, according to the application.
+It would also provide 106 parking spaces in its garage through use of parking lifts as well 142 bicycle parking spaces, according to the application.